ChicoState/ux-rosetta-song/wireframes/README.md

 ## Greeting Page

-This is the front page that our users will see when they first visit the site.
+This is the front page that our users will see when they first visit Rosetta Song.
 On this page, we have a brief about our service, with a picture and the supported services.
 From here our users will click the button in the top right of the page to log in or sign up.

 ![Greeting Page](https://github.com/ChicoState/ux-rosetta-song/blob/2ce255ea0ec3c28acbf362dfaea43217a2f1bd8c/wireframes/1.png)